Blog

-There is a profound connection between our gut and brain — something that has been studied and observed for centuries, dating back to Ancient Greece and the Dong-jin dynasty
+Long story short, there is a profound connection between our gut and brain.
+It’s something that has been observed for centuries, dating back to Ancient Greece and the Dong-jin dynasty.

-Let’s explore that connection and discuss why gut health matters, how gut health impacts our lives, and how to maintain a healthy gut.
+Let’s explore that connection and discuss why gut health matters, how it impacts our lives, and how to maintain a healthy gut.

 Understanding the Gut Microbiota

-At the core of the gut-brain connection lies the gut microbiota, a complex ecosystem residing in our GI system.
-These microorganisms — including bacteria, viruses, fungi, and protozoa — form a symbiotic relationship with our bodies, playing a crucial role in our daily functions.
+Your gut microbiota, a complex ecosystem residing in your GI system.
+These microorganisms — including bacteria, viruses, fungi, and protozoa — form a symbiotic relationship with your body.

-It is easy to throw this delicate system of microorganisms off balance, opening up a whole world of potential issues.
+It is easy to throw this delicate system of bacteria in your gut off balance based on diet, lifestyle and environmental factors.
+As you might expect, this opens up a whole world of potential health issues.

 All those gut microbiota connect with the enteric nervous system (ENS), often referred to as the "second brain."